Jaidyn Stephenson: Controversies

 In 2019, Stephenson was suspended for the final 10 games of the home and away season, following revelations that he placed bets on Collingwood games.
 There was also a $20,000 fine imposed.

+Overall he has had a lot of controversy throughout his career which was a reason of his wasted potential.

 In July 2021, Stephenson had a career high 38 disposals in a Round 17 win against the West Coast Eagles.
 Days later, he faced strong criticism for sharing his views that COVID-19 had been overblown by the media, and questioning vaccinations.

 In August 2021, Stephenson again came under fire by the media after being hospitalised from an accident on a mountain bike while drunk, which resulted in him fracturing his hip.

 Personal life

 As of May 2021, Stephenson was studying for a Bachelor of Commerce at Deakin University.

 Stephenson attended St Joseph's College in Ferntree Gully.

 Stephenson grew up in the Melbourne suburb of Ferntree Gully and played junior football for Ferntree Gully Eagles in the Eastern Football League.